 This 240 mile ride visits some of the best roads north and west of Elkins.
 Highlights include U.S. Route 219, U.S. Route 250, U.S. Route 33, the Germany Valley View, Smoke Hole Road, Seneca Rocks, and the old coal town of Thomas.

 Ride south on U.S. 219 out of Elkins for 20 miles to Huttonsville.
-Turn right on U.S. Route 250 and ride some nice curves to Bartow.
+Turn left on U.S. Route 250 and ride some nice curves to Bartow.
 Bear left onto WV 28 and ride north to Circleville.

 Turn right on U.S. Route 33 and start climbing a series of great curves.
 The road here is wooded with perfect pavement, and mountain views.